ruihanwang-maritime/ship-exposure-marine-extremes/README.md

 pip install -r requirements.txt
 ```

-The five `prepare_*` scripts and `accident_models.py` read the licensed source
+The five `prepare_*` scripts access licensed source data and have already been
-data.
-Run without it, they stop with an explanation rather than a traceback, and
-point at the outputs already provided.
-Everything needed for the figures is in
-`data_public/`, so **the paper's display items reproduce from this folder
-alone**.
-If the licensed data lives somewhere other than `G:\WRH_data`, set the
-`WRH_RAW` environment variable.
+run to generate the non-identifying products supplied in `data_public/`.
+Without access to the licensed source data, these preparation scripts stop with
+an explanatory message.

+The downstream exposure and figure scripts can be run using the derived
+products in `data_public/`.
+They support Main Figs. 1 and 3--5,
+Supplementary Fig. 9 and the service-life exposure estimates.
+Main Fig. 2 and
+additional Supplementary analyses require upstream processing of large ERA5,
+CMIP6 and wave-projection fields and are not reproduced directly by this
+compact repository.

+Re-estimation of the accident-consequence models requires the licensed
+row-level accident panel.
+The corresponding fitted estimates are supplied in
+`data_public/table1_accident_models.csv`.

 ```bash
 # needs the licensed sources; already run, outputs are in data_public/